muzi-official/ma-memories-app/README.md

 # Ma Memories(Full-Stack App)
-Memories Manager Applciation, where Users can add, delete, update and like and comment memories, and View each other's memories !!
+MA Memories Applciation, where Users can add, delete, update and like and comment memories, and View each other's memories !!

 Link 🔗 https://ma-memory.web.app